High Power Diode Lasers: Systems for the Industry

 From beam generation to the workpiece, Laserline can offer industry-appropriate high-power diode lasers for material processing.

-Laserline’s high power lasers can achieve a standard laser power of up to 25 kW and an efficiency rate of almost 50%.
-Meanwhile, in the power class of up to 4 kW, it is now possible to purchase converter lasers with a beam quality of up to 4 mm.
+Laserline’s high power lasers can achieve a standard laser power of up to 45 kW and an efficiency rate to over 50%.
+Meanwhile, in the power class of up to 4 kW, it is now possible to purchase converter lasers with a beam quality of up to 4 mm.mrad.
 Additionally, the long-lasting industry lasers are low maintenance, thanks to an innovative diode cooling technology that has been compactly and portably built, and they are even available as a 19" rack mount laser.
 Furthermore, customized laser designs have been designed, created, and thoroughly tested in our own application laboratory.
 Additional components, such as processing optics, scanners, beam switches, and monitoring systems, round off Laserline’s growing portfolio.
 Our operators can participate in training sessions and make use of service/maintenance contracts.
 In case of malfunctions, a 24/7 service hotline and teleservice with remote diagnosis and remote maintenance are available for the best possible end-to-end service.

 Laserline’s high-powered lasers are characterized by the direct use of diodes as the most efficient form of beam generation.
 The basic advantage of high-power diode lasers lies in the direct transformation of electricity into light without the indirect route of passing via a pump medium.
-This means that diode lasers are more compact, more efficient, more mobile and easier to handle than all the other lasers.
-Diode lasers are a winning option: they are almost maintenance-free and have long lifetimes.

 The laser beam source includes several diode laser stacks, consisting of single diode bars.
 The number of bars per stack and the total number of stacks determine the output laser power and the required beam quality.
 With the help of simple, patented technology, the beams of the individual diodes are overlaid into one common laser beam and coupled into a fiber-optic cable.
-In most cases, the modular design of the laser head makes it possible to further equip the systems with more stacks so as to increase its power subsequently.

 Reliability and process efficiency are key requirements for tools used in industrial production.
 Fail-safe continuous operation in a multiple-shift operation, including in difficult ambient conditions, is, therefore, the benchmark for our products in terms of quality.